+In an exploratory evaluation, we investigated the impact of the virtual others' realism, and their congruence with the self-avatar's realism, on co-presence and the impression of interaction possibilities (E1.1).
 The realism of virtual others had a notable effect on co-presence.
 Our results indicate that configurations featuring realistic virtual others greatly enhanced the perceived co-presence with the group.
 Specifically, group configurations with exclusively realistic others received higher ratings than the mixed others, and mixed others were rated higher than the all-stylized configuration.
-In line with H1.6, this effect was consistent for both self-avatars, suggesting that the (in)congruence between the realism of the self-avatar and the group of others did not have an impact on the sense of "being there together" (Schroeder, 2002).
+This effect was consistent for both self-avatars, suggesting that the (in)congruence between the realism of the self-avatar and the group of others did not have an impact on the sense of "being there together" (Schroeder, 2002).
 While previous research on the impact of the appearance of virtual humans on co-presence has yielded heterogeneous results in general, our findings align closely with the work of Zibrek et al. (2017).
 The authors discovered that participants preferred realistic virtual humans over stylized representations.
 While the named work utilized a single virtual human as an agent, we can confirm these findings in a group setting.
 Further aligning with Zibrek et al. (2017), our exploratory evaluation of eeriness did not suggest increased feelings of unappealing for any of the styles, which might be the base for realism in virtual humans to benefit co-presence.
+Further, the systematic review of Oh et al. (2018) indicated the congruence between realism in appearance and behavior to positively predict co-presence.
+In our work, the virtual others displayed rather realistic body movements either exported from Mixamo (Adobe Systems Inc., 2023) or captured with a state-of-the-art motion capture system (Movella Inc., 2022).
+These movements might have been more congruent with the realistic others than the abstract ones, eventually leading to increased co-presence.

 Interestingly, participants also reported that their impression of interaction possibilities with virtual others was higher for configurations featuring realistic virtual others, an effect aligning closely with the co-presence trend.
-Notably, the overall ratings for IIP were rather low, possibly due to the rule-based behavior of the virtual others and the explicit framing that verbal communication with the others was not allowed (see Section 3.4.5), both limiting the interaction possibilities.
+Notably, the overall ratings for IIP were rather low, possibly due to the rule-based behavior of the virtual others and the explicit framing that verbal communication with the others was not allowed (see Section 3.4.6), both limiting the interaction possibilities.
 Nonetheless, participants still perceived that realistic virtual humans offered more contingencies for interaction.
 We assume the impression of co-presence and interaction possibility with virtual others to be affected by their congruence with real-world knowledge (i.e., being realistic), aligning with the impression that (real) humans are capable of engaging in interactions (interaction possibilities) while being in a place together (co-presence).

-However, our findings contrast H1.4 and the work of Latoschik et al. (2019), who suggested potential incongruencies with participants' expectations caused them to focus more intensely on the surrounding agents when they had mixed appearances.
+However, our findings contrast the work of Latoschik et al. (2019), who suggested potential incongruencies with participants' expectations caused them to focus more intensely on the surrounding agents when they had mixed appearances.
 The key distinction between the cited study and ours is that Latoschik et al. (2019) utilized a passive ambient crowd, representing an environmental surrounding rather than virtual entities with which one might want to interact directly.
 From these differences, we can derive that to enhance users' interest in an SVE, providing mixed avatar appearances in an ambient crowd might be beneficial (Latoschik et al., 2019).
 In group situations, on the other hand, where the virtual others are in a realm that might enable direct interaction, even if it was framed as not allowed, a realistic appearance may increase the impression of interaction possibilities and, likewise, co-presence.